danReynolds/EARTH121/lessons/Hydrologic.md

 ## Capacity and Competence

-A stream's ability to carry solid particles is decribed by two criteria.
+A stream's ability to carry solid particles is described by two criteria.

 The **maximum load** of solid particles that a stream can transport per unit of time is termed its **capacity**.
 The greater the discharge, the greater is the stream's capacity for hauling sediment.